Search DVDBeaver

 All of the extra features are shown in non-anamorphic, letterboxed 480p.
 They are of variable, but generally decent quality, and all of them, except the two that are Chinese text only, have English subtitles – that's over two hours of subtitled bonus material – a real plus.

-While not a Thumbs Down exactly, I find I can't really get very enthusiastic about this Blu-ray.
+While not at all a Thumbs Down, and despite the excellence of the movie, I find I can't really get very enthusiastic about this Blu-ray.
 As I said earlier, the image might be faithful, but it's not one that wears very well in the medium (the latter part of the movie once the Japanese enter, I thought fared better.)
 The fact that audio levels are unbalanced doesn't help.
 All of this leaves the movie and the presence of Donnie Yen and a couple of amazing fight sequences, brilliantly staged by Sammo Hung, on which to hang our hopes.

 Leonard Norwitz